yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/analytics.md

 | Body         | None            |
 | Param        | None            |

-It returns analytics of the endpoints called using give OAuth Client ID.
+It returns analytics of the all endpoints called using the given OAuth Client ID.

 #### Sample Request
+To get activity of all endpoints which used OAuth client `27b35a9ed46e429eb2361e440cc4005c` between October 13th 2020 and October 14th 2020, make the following call:

 ```{.copyWrapper}
 GET /api/activity/oauthid/endpoint/27b35a9ed46e429eb2361e440cc4005c/13/10/2020/14/10/2020 HTTP/1.1
 Host: localhost:3000